xfold/FindPiExperimentally/README.md

 # Execution
 >python FindPy.py 1000000

 Where 1000000 is the quantity of random points generated.
-The more random points generated the more accuraccy we obtain for pi.
+The more random points generated the more accurate pi.